timgthomas/blog/src/Web/Content/posts/breaking-your-old-html-habits.md

 about its behavior (in other words, "JavaScript")?
-You'll notice our "yucky" version's scripts are inside the `<head>` tag, but that can cause some nasty side-effects, specifically that all of the scripts therein have to be loaded before the browser will show it to the user.
+You'll notice our "yucky" version's scripts are inside the `<head>` tag, but that can cause some nasty side-effects, specifically that all of the scripts therein have to be loaded before the browser will show any content to the user.

-An temptingly easy way to fix this (and one that works for most scripts) is to put all of our scripts _after_ the rest of the HTML content.
+A temptingly easy way to fix this (and one that works for most scripts) is to put all of our scripts _after_ the rest of the HTML content.
 Browsers will load the HTML page and, at the very end, load all of the JavaScript-ey goodness:

 	<html>
 	<head><!-- Our document's head --></head>
 	<body>
 		<!-- Our document's body -->
 		<script>/* Our script! */</script>
 	</body>
 	</html>

 However, scripts that need to modify your browser's behavior or content can